hilton/hilton.github.com/presentations/documentation-workshop.md

 2. README Driven Development - a technique for Minimum Viable Documentation.
 Exercise: develop an outline for the ideal project README with sticky notes.
 3. Technical writing techniques - learn the basics for better documentation.
 Exercise: Critique and review a documentation sample, and apply the presented techniques.
 4. Documentation process.
 Exercise: map out your own ideal documentation process with stickies, to identify documentation tasks, roles and key events.
 5. Documentation-avoidance.
-Exercise: group quiz with examples architecture and code that can improved to make its documentation unnecessary.
+Exercise: group quiz with examples of architecture and code that can improved to make its documentation unnecessary.
 6. Wrap-up.

 Depending on the length of the workshop, more or fewer 20-minute sessions can be accommodated but experience shows that having this format works well.